jw287962/smoothdining/README.md

 ALL REQUEST API CALLS are built based on the HOSTLINK **{hostLink}/...**

+# Documentation TODO

+I should make a backend route that holds documentations with pug and router in /docs

 # smoothdining

 - May implement a way for customers to search and ask for a reservation and requestted time, and which the owner/host would configure and confirm.